 I’m going to let you in on a secret; I do have a degree!
 But it’s not in art.

 Halfway through the degree I realized I had chosen the wrong subject, and wanted to learn to draw and paint instead.
-I still had to pay back those student loans though, even though I don’t use 99% of what I learned (1% of what I learned has been useful, in making this site!)
+I still had to pay back those student loans though, even though I don’t use 99% of what I learned (1% of what I learned has been useful, in doing things like making this site, but I still had to teach myself most of it.)

 I should have taken my time, really thought about what I wanted to study, and done thorough research into the different courses I was interested in.

-So, while I was at University for my computer science degree, I started teaching myself to draw and to paint using advice I found online.
+While I was at University for my Computer Science degree, I started teaching myself to draw and to paint using advice I found online.
 I watched Youtube videos and read articles like this one.

-I bought a handful of books, mostly art books and a couple about figure drawing from imagination.
+I bought a handful of books, mostly game and film ‘Art of‘ books and a couple about figure drawing from imagination.
 I went to life drawing classes, and carried a sketchbook with me every time I left the house.

-I painted in Photoshop on the evenings and weekends, and slowly pieced together an extremely cheap art education.
+I painted in Photoshop on the evenings and weekends, and slowly pieced together an extremely cheap art education in my spare time.

 Why get a degree?